-This is the latest in series of regular profiles introducing the GRID Alternatives Greater Los Angeles team.
+This is the latest in series of regular profiles introducing the GRID Alternatives Greater Los Angeles staff.
 In their own way, each member of our team brings a passion for renewable energy to the day-to-day work of Los Angeles' most socially-minded solar company.
 Here's how one got to where he is today: meet Alex Turek.

 Multifamily and Nonprofit Program Manager Alex Turek has been with the GLA team since 2016, when he joined our office to help us pursue new types of installation work beyond the single-family model we were founded on.
 Since then, he's been involved in the development of diverse and exciting projects, spread all across the map of our service area: from the Antelope Valley in the north, to Orange County in the south, to rooftop installations right here in Los Angeles.
 His familiarity with emerging technologies and interest in working with electric vehicle charging tech and energy storage brings an innovative slant to some of our solar projects.
 And while his work may take different shapes, it's mission-aligned: Alex is motivated by desire to shut down fossil fuel extraction entirely and replace those resources with a clean energy economy, creating "a model that can adopted rapidly across the world."